microsoft/Reactors/Blockchain_1/Part_5_Building_Smart_Contracts_For_Blockopoly/3_Building_Blockopoly/BankContract/README.md

         result = await c.getBalance(accounts[2], {from: accounts[2]});
         assert.equal(200, result.toNumber(),
            "Account 2 has 200 and Account 2 can check it");

-        console.log(returnValue1); */

-        // Write an assertion below to check the return value of ResponseMessage. assert.equal('something', 'something', 'A correctness property about ResponseMessage of HelloBlockchain');
     });

     it('testing of disallowed actions in Bank', async () => {